themadsens/LJ-lposix/README.md

 Slap lposix.lua anywhere in your LUA_PATH and make sure [ljsyscall](https://github.com/justincormack/ljsyscall) is installed too.

-There is also a luafilesystem adaptor to go along.
+There is also a lfs (luafilesystem) shortcut to syscall.lfs

 As it turns out, this is mostly a matter of connecting the dots.
 At least there is (a scarce amount of) ldoc to look at.